-Nick’s journey to the program took a very different route.
+Nick’s journey to the DOL Honors Attorney Program and his career at the department has taken a very different route.
 The Alabama native was an investigative journalist in Tennessee, covering municipal management and policy.
 But he said that there is a difference between being around things that are important and being able to act.

 When he began a summer position at the department’s Office of Federal Contract Compliance Programs, he saw for himself that if there was any place where he could have the opportunity to do something, it was here at the Labor Department.